Working Spouse Surcharge Certification Information

 - Your spouse is not employed.

-If you do not complete the working spouse certification during Open Enrollment and out have a spouse enrolled in the healthcare plan, your status will default to the $100 surcharge.
+If you do not complete the working spouse certification within your 30-day new hire enrollment period and have a spouse enrolled in the healthcare plan, your status will default to the $100 surcharge.
 No refunds will be given.

 Example: If you and your spouse are enrolled in a USG Healthcare plan and do not take action or certify that your spouse is offered coverage from their employer but wish to remain on the USG Healthcare plan Payroll deduction for BlueChoice HMO: $222.98 Working Spouse Surcharge: $100.00 Monthly Pre Tax Total: $322.98